Appraisals & Consignments

 We are now accepting consignments for the following auctions:

-Summer Estate Coin Auction - Consignments due by May 1
+September 19 Estate Coin Auction - Consignments due by July 30

 Why consider consigning your items to Thomaston Place Auction Galleries?

 Customer service…The team at Thomaston Place Auction Galleries is dedicated to delivering an outstanding experience for every customer.
 We are a full service auction company, meaning we guide consignors through the entire process -- from valuation and pick up, to the auction.
 And, our commission rate is all inclusive of our services.

 Experience Matters…Our antiques and fine arts experts have over 50+ years experience in discovering fine art and antique treasures, we know what items are worth, and we are on top of the constant shifts in demand in the current volatile marketplace.